alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

 * :satellite: [Access](#network-access) to the specific wired or wireless network detailed in the email from your SRE administrator.
 * :iphone: Your [phone](#your-phone-for-multi-factor-authentication), with good signal connectivity.

+You should also know who the **designated contact** for your SRE is.
+This might be an administrator or one of the people working on the project with you.
+They will be your primary point of contact if you have any issues in connecting to or using the SRE.

+> :writing_hand: For example, during the Turing Data Study Groups, the facilitator of each SRE is the designated contact

 #### Username

 Your username will usually be in the format `firstname.lastname`